rusefi/rusefi_documentation/Hardware/microrusefi/microRusEFI-Manual.md

 ![img](Support/AutoDFU_precondition.png)

-1) rusEfi console finds your microRusEfi device serial port and sends it a command to reboot into DFU mode.
+1) rusEfi console finds your microRusEFI device serial port and sends it a command to reboot into DFU mode.

-It is expected that microRusEfi would stop blinking the blue light and reboot.
+It is expected that microRusEFI would stop blinking the blue light and reboot.
 It is expected that Virtual COM Port would disappear from Device Manager and "STM Device in DFU Mode" device would appear in "Universal Serial Bus controllers" category.

 ![img](Support/stm_device_in_dfu_mode.png)